Explicit solution of an inverse first-passage time problem for L\'{e}vy processes and counterparty credit risk: Proof of Theorem 2.6

-{\rm (ii)} The probability measure $\mu_\lambda$ is a $\lambda$-invariant distribution for $\{X_t, t<\tau^X_0\}$. \end{Prop} \begin{proof} (i) We consider first the case $\lambda\in(0,\lambda^*)$.
-We find by inserting the definition \eqref{eq:mulambda} of $\mu_\lambda$, changing measure from $P$ to the Esscher transform $P^{(r)}$ and interchanging the order of integration (justified by Fubini's Theorem)
+\begin{pf} (i) We consider first the case $\lambda\in(0,\lambda^*)$.
+We find by inserting the definition \eqref{eq:mulambda} of $\mu _\lambda$, changing measure from $P$ to the Esscher transform $P^{(r)}$ and interchanging the order of integration (justified by Fubini's theorem)